-On March 23, 2017 the NH State Board of Education adopted new and revised New Hampshire Rules for the Education of Children with Disabilities The adopted NH Rules became effective March 24, 2017.
-(PDF, 133 pages, 2017)
+- On March 23, 2017 the NH State Board of Education adopted new and revised New Hampshire Rules for the Education of Children with Disabilities.
+The adopted NH Rules, Chapter Ed 1100, became effective March 23, 2017.

-Become Friendly with Special Education is a family guide to special education terminology and processes from SAU41, Hollis-Brookline, NH.
+- Become Friendly with Special Education is a family guide to special education terminology and processes from SAU 39.
 The information is drifting out of date, but the basics are still good.
 (PDF, 34 pages, 2010)

 - New Hampshire explanation of the difference between 504 plans and IEPs, from the NH DOE.

 - 504 versus IEP comparison chart, a side-by-side explanation from Understood.org.